 “The political killings in KZN continue to rob our province of young people with a bright future.
-Moerane Commission to give framework on possible interventions that may be used to end this bloodshed,” said DA provincial leader Zwakele Mncwango.
+We have placed our hope on the Moerane Commission to give framework on possible interventions that may be used to end this bloodshed,” said DA provincial leader Zwakele Mncwango.

 Mncwango said they were concerned about the ANC’s “delaying tactics” in appearing before the Moerane Commission which was established by Premier Willies Mchunu in October last year to investigate political killings in the province.

 “We believe that as long as the ANC doesn’t commit to a date and time of appearing before the commission, these political killings will continue,” Mncwango said.

 Political analysts and witnesses who have testified at the commission said most killings were related to competition over political positions.